-- In Manage Sessions, right-click the session you want to copy.
-(Or, check the box, and the click Actions > Copy.) - 2.
+- 1. In Manage Sessions, right-click the session you want to copy.
+(Or, check the box and click COPY.) - 2.
 Enter a Name for the copied session.
 Click OK.

 The session is saved with identical properties and added to the Manage Sessions list.